Intimidated Once and Then Secretly Rebellious Forever After

 I just couldn't see making it my business to try helping all those who would stubbornly avoid to see their emotional truth.
 It reminds me of a confession of a psychotherapist who said how with most of his clients he feels like kicking their asses all the way to the door for sabotaging their improvement with denials.

 Also, for an intuitive lack of interest for religious belief I couldn't see myself in that confession booth listening to those stories tailored for the holy ears.
-However, I must admit, I am a sucker for that proverbial offering a shoulder for crying, probably more due to my innate, at times telepathic ability to empathize, rather than to my altruistic convictions.
+However, I must admit, I am a sucker for that proverbial offering a shoulder for crying, probably more due to my innate, at times almost telepathic ability to empathize, rather than to some strictly altruistic convictions.

 So, I do understand the whole humanness of suffering, but my own disciplined dealing with my own emotional tendencies to monkey around don't really condone it.